SivaaB/mkdocs_gdsc_sop/gdsc.md

 - A valid email address to create accounts on cloud platforms.

 ## 🚀 Workshop Outline:
-### The workshop will consist of the following sessions:
+### The workshop will consist of the following sections:

 ### 1. Introduction to Cloud Computing
 - Overview of cloud computing and its importance.